 In short: TurboTax is easy to use and supports simple to complex returns for individuals and small business.
 If you are not as price sensitive and want a highly accurate and step-by-step guided tax preparation software than you won't go wrong with Turbotax.

 TurboTax has been the #1 rated online tax software package for a number of years.
-There is a reason for that, it makes tax filing a breeze for most users by guiding them step-by-step through possible tax obligations, deductions and credits.
+There is a reason for that, it makes tax filing a breeze for most users by guiding them step-by-step through possible tax obligations, deductions and credits (see the full review).

 They also have a calculation guarantee for their tax software, where if you pay an IRS or state penalty or interest because of a TurboTax calculation error, they pay you the penalty and interest.
 Competitively priced, it is definitely an option worth looking into when filing your taxes, even if you have a complicated return.